oneconvergence/dkube-examples/insurance/readme.md

  > **Note** Deployments are not filtered by Project

-## 4. Create Generic Kubeflow Pipeline
+## 4. Create Generic Kubeflow Pipeline (Optional)
  The workflow can be automated through a Kubeflow Pipeline.
 This section explains how to create an example Kubeflow Pipeline.

 > **Note** This is not an example of the insurance Pipeline.
 It is just a general Pipeline to show the concept.
+If you want to train and deploy the insurance model using Kubeflow Pipelines, go directly to [](#5-train--deploy-using-kubeflow-pipelines).

  - Create and/or open a JupyterLab instance as described in the section "Create JupyterLab IDE"
  - Navigate to folder <code>/workspace/**\<your-code-repo\>**/pipeline</code>